fhdsl/AI_for_Decision_Makers/docs/no_toc/00-intro.md

-# VIDEO Summary of This Course
+# VIDEO Summary of This Course {.unlisted .unnumbered}

 # Introduction